Things to Do in Holly Springs, N.C.

-Start the day with a delicious doughnut at Rise Biscuits & Donuts, then later on, eat a deep-dish slice at Acme Pizza Co. or grab a pint, a delicious appetizer and a burger at The Mason Jar Tavern (pictured), My Way Tavern or Bass Lake Draft House.
+Start the day with a delicious doughnut at Rise Biscuits & Donuts, then later on, eat a deep-dish slice at Acme Pizza Co. or grab a pint, a delicious appetizer and a burger at My Way Tavern (pictured below) or Bass Lake Draft House.

 Visitors will love a walk or run on Holly Springs' greenway, which skirts a lake and is home to many species of native plants and animals.